RaymondWoon/Dead-Mans-Maze/README.md

 # 1. Game Description

 ## 1.1 Elevator Pitch
-An atmospheric difficulty increasing horror first-person shooter in which the player must escape a maze by first finding the keys to the exit and then rushing to the exit.
+An atmospheric difficulty increasing horror first-person shooter in which the player must escape a maze by first finding the keys to the exit and then surviving the path to the exit.

 ## 1.2 Summary
 The game consists of having the player inside a randomly generated maze with very limited lighting.
-The atmosphere will be set mainly through sound where the player will constantly hear moans, steps, and scratching sounds "coming from" the monsters they must either avoid or take out.
-The player will have limited ammo for self defense which will only refill slightly when grabbing one of the keys they would need to collect to head to the exit and beat the level.
-The game has high replayability since the mazes are random each time.
+The atmosphere will be set mainly through sound where the player will constantly hear moans, steps, and scratching sounds 'coming from' the monsters within, which the player must either avoid or take out.

+The player will have limited ammunition for self-defense which will only increase from randomly placed pickups within the maze or from the keys needed to be collected to exit the maze and complete the level.

+The game has high playability since the mazes are randomly generated, hence making the game increasingly challenging.

 ## 1.3 Unique Selling Points (USPs)
-- The mazes are randomly generated, which means players will theoretically get endless variations of the experience.
+- The mazes are randomly generated which means players will theoretically obtain endless variations of the experience.
 - The horror atmosphere will be conveyed by having sound be the most predominant way for the player to immerse themselves.
-- Customizable experience: The player will be able to select how they wish to experience the game, they can make it extremely easy, lengthy or nerve wracking.
-Through selection of preset maze sizes, starting ammo amount and/or enemy difficulty (health and speed).
+- Customizable experience.
+The player will be able to select how they wish to experience the game.
+They can make it extremely easy, lengthy or nerve wracking, through selection of preset maze sizes, starting ammo amount and/or enemy difficulty (heath and speed).

 # 2. Design

 ## 2.1 Key Mechanics

-The player controls the main character, and the game is viewed from a first person perspective.
+The player controls the main character, and the game is viewed from a first-person perspective.
 The character can move forwards and backwards, strafe to the sides, rotate, look up and down.
 The player will also have a small set of weapons to fight back the enemies.
 To achieve the game's goal of getting all the collectables and reaching the exit, the player will navigate the maze, eliminating or avoiding the threats that will populate the environment.
 Eliminating the threats will require skill, as the player will not have too much ammunition to spare; in case the player runs out of firing power, the only option available will be to avoid combat completely, increasing the difficulty of traversing the maze.
 The most relevant game mechanics will be familiar to most people with gaming experience: navigating new environments to find key items and shooting at enemies.
 The novelty of this proposal is that the maze is generated at random for each new game.
 While FPS shooting games and survival horror games are very popular, Dead Man’s Maze will combine elements from both genres, and also remove the certainty of knowing the map.
 The possibility to quickly start a new game and get a new maze to explore will be appealing to both experienced players that look for a different challenge where they can use their already honed skills, and also deal with many unknowns, and to new players that can start a game and get into it without the need to know too many mechanics or have an understanding of the game's world.
 The game will be an immersive experience where the odds are against the player.